scarybot/monotony/README.md

 ## Usage

-To play a quick game of Monopoly, with classic board layout and four randomly generated players"
+To play a quick game of Monopoly, with classic board layout and four randomly generated players:

 ```ruby